TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • Become a tutor for students or adults who need help learning your first (or second) language.

-• Maintain exposure to your host culture through media outlets such as newspapers, music and movies.
+• Maintain exposure to your host culture through media outlets such as newspapers, music, and movies.

 Author at a popular tapas bar in Granada, La Bella y La Bestia (Beauty & The Beast).

 In the meantime, there are some concrete steps you can take to increase your appeal to prospective International Ed employers.
-After conducting a summer-long job search that involved more than 70 institutions and spanned 22 states and two continents (a normal feat for today’s competitive market), I would encourage you to consider the following:
+After conducting a summer-long job search that involved more than 70 institutions and spanned 22 states and two continents (a standard feat for today’s competitive market), I would encourage you to consider the following:

 • Volunteer when and wherever possible in the field where you want to obtain work.
-To start, call up a local university or community college and ask about helping them with special projects, chaperoning an international student excursion, or assisting a campus event or orientation.
+To start, call up a local university or community college and ask about helping them with special projects, chaperoning an international student excursion, or assisting with a campus event or orientation.
 Other places to investigate are English language institutes and non-profit organizations geared towards the international education sector.

 • Expand your vision.
 While there is plenty of turnover within the field, it is competitive enough that you may not be able to secure an entry-level job in your state—or even in your preferred region of the country.
 Let the adaptability that you cultivated during your stint abroad influence your parameters.
-Relocation to a new state, area or even country can be a rewarding experience that opens new doors for you, and it doesn’t have to be forever.
+Relocating to a new state, area, or even country can be a rewarding experience that opens new doors for you, and it doesn’t have to be forever.

 On the Alicante coastline of Spain

-On the Alicante coastline.
+View from the Alicante coastline.

 Related Topics